 BONUS Tip – Use jewelry or a scarf to draw attention away.

-You can pull the focus to a more flattering part of the body with jewelry or a scarf.
-Looking back at all the tops featured above, picture an interesting necklace within the v-necks or on the neckline of the top.
-Or you could use a scarf in the same way.
+You can pull the focus to a more flattering part of the body with jewelry or a scarf, too.
 Again, earrings draw attention up to the face.
 Bracelets, especially with a 3/4 length sleeve or shorter sleeve, can draw attention down to the hands.
 Just make sure your bracelets are a little roomy and create the illusion of a smaller wrist.

 By the way, it would do me a world a good if you would pin this post to one of your Pinterest boards!!!
 Thanks so much!